kcd83/Quickstart-Docker-tutorial/README.md

     docker container rm determined_darwin

-That was easy, but let's check the help command for how simplify it.
+That was easy, but let's check help on the run command for how to reduce the number of steps.

     docker container run --help